Theorie

 \[ d_n^{k,l}(x) = (-1)^{\nu} \binom{2n-s}{s+a}^{\frac12} \binom{s+b}{b}^{-\frac12} \left(\frac{1-x}{2}\right)^{\frac{a}{2}} \left(\frac{1+x}{2}\right)^{\frac{b}2} P_s^{a,b}(x)\]

-This definition is slightly different to other well known definitions, because the Wigner-D functions are defined compatible to the spherical harmonics which form an orthonormal basis on the 2-sphere.
+The above definition of the Wigner-D functions in MTEX is slightly different to other well known definitions from literature, they are defined compatible to the spherical harmonics which form an orthonormal basis on the 2-sphere and therefore are use to build S2FunHarmonics.

 In MTEX the Wigner-D and Wigner-d functions are available through the command Wigner_D